ashlitaylor/ashli-taylor/_posts/2019-11-29-healthcare.md

 subtitle: R, Python
 date: 2019-11-29T06:00:00.000+00:00
 thumb_img_path: "/images/Healthcare.jpg"
-excerpt: 'A project that illustrates how healthcare analytics can be improved by incorporating patient socioeconomic data. '
+excerpt: A project that illustrates how healthcare analytics can be improved by incorporating patient socioeconomic data.
+I was able to identify, quantify, and rank the most critical features that determine patient mortality and health outcomes, and identify socioeconomic features of statistical significance that may otherwise be overlooked.
 layout: post
 content_img_path: ''
 canonical_url: ''